alex-bellon/til/README.md

 ## May 2021

+### Sun May 23

+### Sat May 22
+- The US spans 6 time zones, Hawaii and Alaska are each in their own (in terms of states)
+- **Licit**: not forbidden; lawful
+  - I've obviously heard 'illicit' before but never considered the fact that the opposite word would exist

+### Fri May 21

+### Thu May 20

+### Wed May 19
+- CAPTCHA stands for Completely Automated Public Turing test to tell Computers and Humans Apart
+- Luis von Ahn, the inventor of CAPTCHA, also founded Duolingo

+### Tue May 18

+### Mon May 17

 ### Sun May 16
 - A [numbers station](https://en.wikipedia.org/wiki/Numbers_station) is a radio station that just broadcasts a bunch of formatted numbers.
 They're believed to be use to communicate with intelligence officers, although they could also be used as a distraction to tie people up in trying to "decode" meaningless sequences.